 3. We use technology to enhance social interaction, not replace it.
-We may need to track the frequency and type of interactions we have with others.
-For example, I might track my contact with a friend on a calendar and note whether it was an in-person meeting, a telephone call, an email, text, or video meeting.
-Then, I might determine what form of contact is now appropriate based on that information.
+We may need to track the frequency and type of interactions with others.
+For example, I might track my contact with a friend on a calendar and note whether it was an in-person meeting, a telephone call, an email, a text, or a video meeting.
+Then, based on that information, I might determine what form of contact is now appropriate.

 4. We move from previous harm or trauma by purposely engaging in the healing power of a community.
 We find others with similar experiences or the capacity to listen.
 In telling our story, we allow God to address our shame and powerlessness through others.

 Would you mind calling someone this week?
 Go ahead and knock on their door.
 If you can’t locate a healing community, then create one.